Coach Bus Heading to Football Game Crashes Into Conn. Building

 A coach bus heading to a sporting event crashed into a building in West Haven on Saturday morning.

-The Coach USA bus crashed into a building at Anderson Glass on Campbell Avenue, near the off ramp for exit 43 on Interstate-95 in West Haven.
+The Coach USA bus crashed into a building at Anderson Glass on Campbell Avenue, near the off ramp for exit 43 on Interstate-95 in West Haven around 10 a.m.

 The bus was carrying Princeton students to the Princeton-Yale football game and had brake failure, said West Haven Police Sergeant Charles Young.
 There were 40 students and the bus driver on the bus.